Multi-Theme Switching in .astro Pages — Conditional Variables Compiled Once, No Client Provider Needed

 - Variables — the foundation that

-conditionalis part of. - Color function — derive shades from themed tokens.
+conditionalis part of. - Color function — derive shades from static color tokens.

 - Media queries —